kozeig/kozeig/SYNTAX.md

 ### Logical Operators

-Lüt supports the following logical operators:
+Kozeig supports the following logical operators:

 - `&&` - Logical AND
 - `||` - Logical OR